deiu/rww.io/README.rst

 selected their personal data store (i.e. deiu.example.com).

-This project is currently being developed entirely in my free time, so please consider supporting it.
+This project is currently being developed entirely in my free time, so please consider supporting it (see "Support and donations" below).
 Thank you!

 RWW.IO is live at http://rww.io/